webscreens/screen-enumeration/EXPLAINER.md

 [responses to the W3C Security and Privacy Self-Review Questionnaire](https://github.com/spark008/screen-enumeration/blob/master/security_and_privacy.md).

 Exposing the details of a user's multi-display setup presents a fingerprinting concern.
-In order to mitigate the amount of personally identifying information exposed, while maintaining the usefulness of the API, implementrs can return the displays ordered by a non-OS-differentiating property, like increasing `width`.
+To minimize the fingerprintable space, it's prudent to limit the set of display properties exposed to the minimum needed to support common use cases.

-It should be noted that some information is already exposed through exisisting API surfaces.
+It should be noted that some information is already exposed through existing API surfaces.
 Beyond explicitly providing information about the single display currently hosting the content window, the `Screen` interface's `left` and `top` values and the `Window` interface's `screenX` and `screenY` values are generally given in the overall screen space coordinate system.
 This means that sites can infer whether the current display is primary or not, and potentially infer at least one dimension of the primary display, or the potential presence of more than two displays, given the standard resolutions offered by display devices.

-To minimize the fingerprintable space, it's prudent to limit the set of display properties exposed to the minimum needed to support common use cases.

 To reduce the chance that the user's screen data gets compromised, implementers could limit the API to secure contexts.
 To ensure that the user is aware of the